LFKoning/knowledge-sharing/azureml/azureml_faq.md

 |[Experiment](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.experiment)|An `Experiment` bundles multiple training `Run` objects.|
 |[Environment](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.environment)|An `Environment` speciefies the runtime environment including Python version and dependencies.|
 |[ComputeTarget](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.computetarget)|A `ComputeTarget` specifies where your code should be executed, for example on your local machine of a virtual machine.|

+These components (and others) are all available in the Python SDK and you can also find most in the sidebar menu in the AzureML Studio.

 ## 2 Submitting training runs